 Earscell is a Peer Mentor for the Housing First Team at The Colorado Coalition for the Homeless.
 He works directly with individuals who are experiencing homelessness guiding and supporting them in gaining housing, jobs, sobriety and community.
 He also works at the Clubhouse in the CCH Stout St Location leading groups working on their recovery.
 Earscell readily shares his own life’s experiences to understand and connect with the individuals that he works with.
 Earscell is a strong advocate for employment as a cornerstone to stability in housing and health.

-Janet Polsinelli has been a board member of The Reciprocity Collective since 2017.
+Lance has been a board member of The Reciprocity Collective since 2018.

-Larry DeVries has been a board member of The Reciprocity Collective since 2017.
+George has been a board member of The Reciprocity Collective since 2017

 Annetta Montoya has been a board member of The Reciprocity Collective since 2016.

 Annette started her career as an auditor for PricewaterhouseCoopers and spent 31 years in the Oil and Gas Industry with three different companies.
 She held the position of Vice President for two of those companies and managed all aspects of the accounting and financial reporting functions for each entity.
 A Denver native, Annette received her B.S. in Accounting from Regis University, located in Denver, Colorado.
 She has served on the Board of the Learning Source and currently serves as Treasurer and Secretary for the Reciprocity Collective.